The 5 Best Spring Vacation Spots in California

 While this arid inland destination may not be the first place that comes to mind when you think about California, Palm Springs is a desert oasis where endless adventures await.
 Located merely 100 miles from Los Angeles, this luxury resort town has garnered the attention of the elite for over a century by combining retro-chic design with modern amenities.

-Palm Springs continues to live up to its reputation and steal hearts across the state—and beyond—with its vintage boutiques, charming eateries, envious neighborhood communities, and world-renowned golf courses.
+Palm Springs continues to live up to its reputation and steal hearts across the state—and beyond—with its endless Summertime weather, vintage boutiques, charming eateries, envious neighborhood communities, and world-renowned golf courses.

-There is truly no wrong time to visit Palm Springs, but the temperatures are generally much cooler from November through March, allowing for more pleasant outdoor adventures.
+There is truly no wrong time to go on a Palm Springs vacation, but the temperatures are generally much cooler from November through March, allowing for more pleasant outdoor adventures.
 Festival season arrives in April—bringing droves of concert-goers on their way to Coachella and Stagecoach—so while the weather typically remains under 100 degrees through May, this spike in tourism may make it difficult to book hotels.
 Though the crowds can present challenges, they also add to Palm Springs’ appeal by filling the air with a sense of excitement and enlivening the region.

 Since Palm Springs is located in the Southern California desert, the region typically experiences warm temperatures and relatively little precipitation year-round.
 The summer months experience temperatures in the 100s, the fall sees varying temperatures between the 70s and the 100s, and the winter provides comfortable 70-degree weather.
 Things start to heat back up into the 80s and 90s by springtime.